niplav/site/golden.md

 person who is able to sit at camp, every evening, not engaging with the others but instead obsessed with the exact way in which obsidian flakes off when pressed at a slightly different angle… does that remind you of people?
 Maybe even yourself?
-And being able to gift better stone tools to others confers social status, which can be converted into reproductive success.
+Being able to gift better stone tools to others confers social status, which can be converted into reproductive success.

 But flintknapping doesn't just produce tools—sometimes the resulting objects are too fragile, too *ethereal*